-"Act" means the Environmental Protection Act, R.S.O.
-1990, Chapter E.19.

-"Ammonia" means ammonia produced through the reaction of nitrogen with hydrogen that has been produced by steam hydrocarbon reforming or gasification of solid or liquid raw material.

-"Annual electrical energy output from the cogeneration unit" means the gross electricity generation from the cogeneration unit, expressed in gigajoules (GJ) per year.

-"Annual electricity generated" means the gross electricity generation expressed in gigawatt hours (GWh) per year.

-"Annual total energy output from the cogeneration unit" means the sum of:

-- a) gross electricity generation from the cogeneration unit, expressed in gigajoules (GJ) per year, plus - b) the useful thermal energy that is generated from a cogeneration unit, expressed in gigajoules (GJ) per year.

-"Annual useful thermal energy that is generated from a combustion device and transferred" means useful thermal energy that is generated from a combustion device and transferred to any other covered facility or non-covered facility.

-"Annual useful thermal energy output from the cogeneration unit" means the useful thermal energy that is generated from a cogeneration unit, expressed in gigajoules (GJ) per year.
+- "Act" means the Environmental Protection Act, R.S.O.
+1990, Chapter E.19. - "Ammonia" means ammonia produced through the reaction of nitrogen with hydrogen that has been produced by steam hydrocarbon reforming or gasification of solid or liquid raw material. - "Annual electrical energy output from the cogeneration system" means the gross electricity generation from the cogeneration system, expressed in gigajoules (GJ) per year. - "Annual electricity generated" means the gross electricity generation expressed in gigawatt hours (GWh) per year. - "Annual total energy output from the cogeneration system" means the sum of: - a) gross electricity generation from the cogeneration system, expressed in gigajoules (GJ) per year, plus - b) the useful thermal energy that is generated from a cogeneration system, expressed in gigajoules (GJ) per year. - "Annual useful thermal energy that is generated from a combustion device and transferred" means useful thermal energy that is generated from a combustion device and transferred to any other covered facility or non-covered facility. - "Annual useful thermal energy output from the cogeneration system" means the useful thermal energy that is generated from a cogeneration system, expressed in gigajoules (GJ) per year.

-"Barrel" ("bbl") means a volume equal to 42 U.S. gallons.

-"Beans and Seeds Crushed" means canola and soybeans crushed to produce finished oilseeds products for human or animal consumption.

-"Beverage ethanol" means ethanol produced by distillation for use in the production of alcoholic beverages.

-"Cal-85" means a high calcium byproduct generated during the production of quicklime or lime.

-"Calcined byproduct/waste type" means Cal-85, lime kiln dust, waste lime and other partially calcined materials and co-products generated during the production of quicklime or lime.

-"CAN-CWB" means direct Canadian Complexity Weight Barrel.

-"Canada's Greenhouse Gas Quantification Requirements" or "GGQR" means the document entitled "Canada's Greenhouse Gas Quantification Requirements", Greenhouse Gas Reporting Program, published by Environment and Climate Change, as amended from time to time.

-"Carbon black" means carbon pellets, powders or other products produced by the pyrolysis of hydrocarbon feedstock.

-"Cement kiln dust" ("CKD") means the fine-grained, solid, highly alkaline waste consisting of partly calcined kiln feed material, dust from cement kilns and bypass systems, including bottom ash and bypass dust removed from cement kiln exhaust gas by air pollution control devices.

-"Citric acid" means citric acid produced by fermentation at a facility.

-"Clinker" means the mass of fused material produced in a cement kiln from which finished cement is manufactured by milling and grinding.

-"Cogeneration unit" means a stationary fuel combustion device which simultaneously generates multiple forms of useful energy (usually electrical and thermal) that is (i) used by the person where the cogeneration unit is located; or (ii) transferred to another facility for use by that facility.

-"Cogeneration system" means individual cogeneration components including the prime mover (heat engine), generator, heat recovery, and electrical interconnection, configured into an integrated system that provides sequential generation of multiple forms of useful energy (usually electrical and thermal), at least one form of which the facility consumes onsite or makes available to other users for an end-use other than electricity generation.

-"Combustion emissions" means greenhouse gas emissions occurring during the exothermic reaction of a fuel with oxygen.
+- "Barrel" ("bbl") means a volume equal to 42 U.S. gallons. - "Beans and Seeds Crushed" means canola and soybeans crushed to produce finished oilseeds products for human or animal consumption. - "Beverage ethanol" means ethanol produced by distillation for use in the production of alcoholic beverages. - "Cal-85" means a high calcium byproduct generated during the production of quicklime or lime. - "Calcined byproduct/waste type" means Cal-85, lime kiln dust, waste lime and other partially calcined materials and co-products generated during the production of quicklime or lime. - "CAN-CWB" means direct Canadian Complexity Weight Barrel. - "Canada's Greenhouse Gas Quantification Requirements" or "GGQR" means the document entitled "Canada's Greenhouse Gas Quantification Requirements", Greenhouse Gas Reporting Program, published by Environment and Climate Change Canada, as amended from time to time. - "Canada's Output Based Pricing System Regulation" or "OBPSR" means SOR/2019-266 made pursuant to the Greenhouse Gas Pollution Pricing Act (Canada). - "Carbon black" means carbon pellets, powders or other products produced by the pyrolysis of hydrocarbon feedstock. - "Cement kiln dust" ("CKD") means the fine-grained, solid, highly alkaline waste consisting of partly calcined kiln feed material, dust from cement kilns and bypass systems, including bottom ash and bypass dust removed from cement kiln exhaust gas by air pollution control devices. - "Citric acid" means citric acid produced by fermentation at a facility. - "Clinker" means the mass of fused material produced in a cement kiln from which finished cement is manufactured by milling and grinding. - "Cogeneration system" means individual cogeneration components including the prime mover (heat engine), generator, heat recovery, and electrical interconnection, configured into an integrated system that provides sequential generation of multiple forms of useful energy (usually electrical and thermal), at least one form of which the facility consumes on-site or makes available to other users for an end-use other than electricity generation. - "Combustion emissions" means greenhouse gas emissions occurring during the exothermic reaction of a fuel with oxygen. - "Consensus Based Standards Organization" means ASTM International, the American Gas Association (AGA), the American Petroleum Institute

-"Consensus Based Standards Organization" means ASTM International, the American Gas Association (AGA), the American Petroleum Institute (API), the CSA Group, the Gas Processing Association of Canada (GPAC), GPA Midstream Association, the Canadian General Standards Board, GPSA Midstream Suppliers, the American National Standards Institute (ANSI), the American Society of Mechanical Engineers (ASME), the American Petroleum Institute (API), the North American Energy Standards Board (NAESB), International Organization for Standardization (ISO), Environment and Climate Change Canada, United States Environmental Protection Agency, British Standards Institution, or Measurement Canada.
+(API), the CSA Group, the Gas Processing Association of Canada (GPAC), GPA Midstream Association, the Canadian General Standards Board, GPSA Midstream Suppliers, the American National Standards Institute (ANSI), the American Society of Mechanical Engineers (ASME), the American Petroleum Institute (API), the North American Energy Standards Board (NAESB), International Organization for Standardization (ISO), Environment and Climate Change Canada, United States Environmental Protection Agency, British Standards Institution, or Measurement Canada.